 To help WWA members take advantage of the positive opportunities presented by this community-service event, the World Waterpark Association offers two resources, both of which are available at no cost to current WWA member facilities.
 First, you can download the updated Be Water Aware Kit here .
-Second, you can request the Be Water Aware PR Guide, described below, by emailing Cathy Haggarty.
+Second, if you're not interested in all the components of the Be Water Aware Kit, you can request the Be Water Aware PR Guide, described below, by emailing Cathy Haggarty.
 This guide provides tips on generating publicity surrounding National Water Safety Month, ways in which park members can communicate with the media and creative public relations suggestions members can use to promote their efforts.

 Be Water Aware PR Guide includes:

 - Tips on communicating with the media

 - Steps on how to write a press release

 - Sample press releases members can send to the local media

 - Radio PSA scripts you can send to local radio stations

 - Water-safety tips ready to distribute to local schools, community centers, churches and synagogues

 - Sample social media posts to use on Facebook and Twitter